ParedesGab/PP2-memory-game/README.md

 ## Acknowledgments

 - My sincere gratitude to my mentor, Iuliia Konovalova, for her valuable feedback.

-- Thank you to Code Institute, specially to Kamil, Lane, Ioan and Darcy, and to the slack community members for the great tips and feedback.
+- Thank you to Code Institute, specially to Kamil,  Kristyna Wach, and Lane for the great tips and feedback.
-- thank the new cohort
-- Thank you to my brother Brando, who recognized my love for coding long before I did.
-Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.
+- Thank you to my brother Brando, Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.
+- I am deeply grateful to Geddi and Alexis for their insightful JavaScript fundamentals guidance.
+- A heartfelt thanks to my husband Johannes for playing ("testing") the game more times than I can count.